jqvelin/memorygame/README.md

 # MemoryGame
-A tiny and frolic game to train your memory!
+A tiny frolic game to train your memory!

 Click the tiles, memorize the pictures and flip the right pairs!
 11.18.2023